mage2tv/magento-cache-clean/doc/using-via-code.md

 require('vendor/mage2tv/magento-cache-clean/export/watcher');
 ```

-Then the Magento base directory needs to be set
+Then the Magento base directory needs to be set:

 ```js
 cache.watcher.set_base_dir('/path/to/magento');